 - Correspondence and records of our interactions and engagement with you.

 Our legal basis for using your personal data

 The law on data protection sets out a number of bases under which an organisation can use your personal data.
 The applicable bases are:

-- Legitimate interest – in some cases, we have a legitimate interest in using your personal data.
-For example, to send you information about us in the post.
+- Legitimate interest – we have a legitimate interest in using your personal data.
+For example, to send you information about us in the post, or to gather information about you from publicly available sources.
 In these cases, we carefully consider the balance of our interests and your rights and freedoms.

-- Legal obligation – in some cases, it is necessary for us to use your personal data to comply with our legal obligations.
+- Legal obligation – it may be necessary for us to use your personal data to comply with our legal obligations.
 For example, holding and sharing Gift Aid details with Her Majesty’s Revenue and Customs.

 Who we share your personal data with